 At this point in the process, there are monthly family days where all the families come for a day of visiting and fellowship.
 Also, men can begin corresponding with their loved ones and receive weekly phone calls.
 In addition, the men begin working in Columbus every other week in one of our two business.
 In this aspect, the men begin slowly integrating back into daily life with the ability to identify areas in which they need attention and come back to the farm for a week of refreshing and help from their leadership and brothers.

-As with the move from Induction to Vinton County, The Refuge offers yet another opportunity for continued growth in the change process.
+The Refuge offers yet another opportunity for continued growth in the change process.

 Phase Three, known as the “place of application”, is an additional eight months of commitment and is located in Columbus, Ohio.
 Here, the process closely resembles what most would consider “regular life”.
 Men work 35-40 hours per week and have much more freedom to make choices, while still under the covering of authority and obeying the rules and regulations of the Refuge.